tinacms/tina.io/content/docs/nextjs/next-tinacms-github.md

 ### Loading content from Github

 The `preview` data, which gets set by calling your [preview function](#previewhandler), will be accessible through `getStaticProps` throughout your app.

+Below is an example of the conditional data fetching, from the local environment or _Working GitHub Repository_ based on the preview environment:

 **/blog/slug.ts**